Articles in this section

 • Invalid or missing provider details

-Claims can also be denied if the claim is submitted outside of the payer’s timely filing window, or if the client’s insurance plan is no longer active.
+Claims can also be denied if they’re submitted outside of the payer’s timely filing window, or if the client’s insurance plan is no longer active.

 Claim regulations are set by payers.
-Contact a payer directly if you’re not sure what their requirements are for submitting this information.
+Contact the payer directly if you’re unsure of their submission requirements.

 What to do when a claim is denied

-The language used in denials comes directly from the payer, and the reason listed won’t always be explicitly stated.
-Payers also have different requirements in regards to how a denied claim should be resubmitted.
-Because of this, it’s always recommended to contact a payer if you have questions about what caused the denial, or how to resubmit the claim.
+The language used in denials comes directly from the payer, and the reason listed may not always be explicit.
+Payers may also have different requirements for how a denied claim should be resubmitted.
+Because of this, it’s recommended to contact the payer if you have questions about the cause of the denial or how to correct it.

 When contacting the payer, provide them: